eduardz1/CUDA-Path-Tracer/report/report.typ

   == Scene

   For the benchmarks we used one scene presented in @benchmark.
-It includes various shapes of different materials and textures as well as rotations and transaltions.
+It includes various shapes of different materials and textures as well as rotations and translations.
 Although int the picture seems to only include 4 spheres, the scene actually includes also additional sphere, parallelogram and rectangular-cuboid.

   #figure(
     image("imgs/benchmark.png", height: 25%),